irfanyyigit/age.calculation/README.md

 - **Date Format** - Use the provided date picker for consistent date entry
 - **Valid Date** - Enter a date that is in the past
-- **Required Field** - A date must be selected before calculation

----

-## Author

-Developed by İrfan Yiğit for accurate age calculation

----

-## License

-This project is open source and available for educational and personal use.
+- **Required Field** - A date must be selected before calculation This project is open source and available for educational and personal use.